utsanjan/Tsunami-Bomber/README.md

 - Always ensure that you are using the latest version of Tsunami and have Python3
 - This application must not be used to cause harm/discomfort/trouble to others
 - By using this, you agree that you cannot hold the developer responsible for any misuse

-> ## DISCLAIMER:
-> **Developer will not be liable and will not become responsible for any misuse or damage caused by Tsunami.**
-**Please do not use this script for taking Revenge on someone.
-The script is written only for fair usage.**

 ## 🔸 Compatibility
 Check your Python version by typing in